 Are the edges aligned straight?

-Use a simple scanning app.
+Use a simple scan app.
 An example is the free app Scanbot.
 Colors and image perspective can be adjusted directly with the app, and you can export your images directly as a PDF file.

 How to save time in post-processing

-Use markers and highlight key terms.
+Use markers and highlight the key terms.
 The readers of the photo protocol will remember the content with the help of these key terms.

-If you know exactly how many correspondences you will create, you can add an index to your flipcharts (1/12, 2/12…).
+If you know exactly how many write-ups you will create, you can add an index to your flipcharts (1/12, 2/12…).

 Want to do even more with photo protocols?